Beer Tasting Games to Train Your Palate

 - Least to most bitter

 Having fun yet?
-These beer-tasting games are drawn from my new book, Beerology: Everything You Need to Know to Enjoy Beer…Even More.
+These beer-tasting games are drawn from my book, Beerology: Everything You Need to Know to Enjoy Beer…Even More.
 The “Tasting Games” section of the book also explains these additional beer tasting activities:

 - Beer Description Guessing Game